clux/facemaulers/npcs/sunset-warriors.md

 The original champion of [[kavaki]].
 Tomb in a diamond mine - near boreal temple / icewind dale.

+### icewind dale mine
+based on mir diamond mine
+1000m deep. shafts going straight at first into gnome like train tracks ...but below it breaks through to something ancient
+70 degrees warmer than below
+#### intro
+Tales of miners not returning in Icewind Dale.
+Downstream (Luskan / Neverwinter), out of diamonds.

 ### Items
 - Heaven's Fury (Radiant energy d3 shotgun) helmet Whenever hit with weapon, it hits with the power of kavaki in 3 directions